Vitols999/QMS-WIKI/AdvProjActions.md

 To move a project from the workspace into a group in a database and keep the workspace project name proceed as follows:

-* Right click on the project folder in the workspace and select `Copy to...`
+* Right-click on the project folder in the workspace and select `Copy to...`
 * Enter the name you want it to have in the database
 * Select the destination database and in the next dialog the location in the database